mitchcr/ONEVM/CollectOSDetails/readme.md

            sosreport --all-logs

      - Compare the size of the original sosreport archive with this one.
+(Hint:  ls -l provides you more detailed information on the files)
      - If you ran out of space, use the _--tmp-dir_ option to specify an alternate location.

 #### At the SuSE VM:

-  1. Switch to root account and generate a report:
+  1. Switch to root account and install the supportutils package:

+          zypper install supportutils

+  2. Generate a report:

           supportconfig

       - Review the contents of the file generated, look the contents of several of the *.txt files created

-  2. Run a report with the minimal option:
+  3. Run a report with the minimal option:

          supportconfig -m

       - Compare the size with the original archive.

-  3. Run a report again limiting the report to the BOOT topic:
+  4. Run a report again limiting the report to the BOOT topic:

          supportconfig -i BOOT